ralozkolya/a-labinsider-task/README.md

 ### Notes:

-- I've written Table component from the scratch, because `@material-ui/data-grid` is in alpha;
+- I've written the table component from the scratch, because `@material-ui/data-grid` is in alpha;
 - I've implemented pagination on the client side, since we're dealing with a manageable amount of facilities.

 ## DEMO: